appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 #### Verification

 * **Enforce Rate Limiting:** The system shall return an error which identifies the rate limit has been exceeded when a client exceeds the defined request frequency.
-* **Enforce Input Size Limits:** The API gateway or application shall immediately reject requests with payloads exceeding a reasonable size (e.g., 1-2 MB) with a 413 Payload Too Large error.
+* **Enforce Input Size Limits:** The API gateway or application shall immediately reject requests with payloads exceeding a reasonable size (e.g., 1-2 MB) with an appropriate error.
-* **Implement Financial Guardrails:** For third-party services, hard spending limits and usage alerts shall be configured to prevent catastrophic financial costs.
+* **Implement Financial Guardrails:** For AI Tools, hard spending limits and usage alerts shall be configured to prevent catastrophic financial costs.

 ## 4.2 Incident Response Management